Connected Mode

 From version 4.5, it is possible to share a setup configuration file with your team, simplifying the process.

-One team member must step through the first-time setup process, then export and commit the binding configuration to the repository.
-Any team member running SonarLint will find the binding details inside of the project’s source folder and automatically receive a notification to bind the project.
+One team member must step through the first-time setup process, and then export and commit the binding configuration to the repository.
+Any team member running SonarQube for IDE will find the binding details inside the project's source folder and automatically receive a notification to bind the project.

-Please see the Connected Mode setup page for detailed instructions.
+Please see the Connected mode setup page for detailed instructions.

 Known limits

-Some features do not work when running in Connected Mode.
+Some features do not work when running in connected mode.
 Here are the reasons why:

 Open in IDE